-For more information on Parkinson’s and eating well please visit the EPDA website.
+For more information on Parkinson’s and eating well please visit Parkinson’s Europe website.

 Fergus Henderson: a Michelin star recipe for Parkinson’s